parrt/msds692/notes/client-server.md

 Trying YOUR-IP-ADDRESS...
 Connected to localhost.
 Escape character is '^]'.
-hello         <--- handshake hello message from server hi back atcha <--- what I type hi back atcha <--- echoed back from the server Connection closed by foreign host.
+hello from server  <--- handshake hello message from server hi back atcha      <--- what I type hi back atcha      <--- echoed back from the server Connection closed by foreign host.
 ```